dev-build-deploy/commit-me/README.md

 ![Example](./docs/images/action-example.png)

-In addition, annotations are added to files containing a non-compliance issue.
+In addition, annotations are added containing a non-compliance issue.

 ## Contributing